MEF Carrier Ethernet Certified Professional (MEF-CECP)

-Carriers are in the transitioning phase from the traditional Telco era to the modern Telco era where data traffic is dominating their networks.
-A well-known technology to provide cost efficient connectivity over data networks is Ethernet which is the interface of choice for virtually all applications and services.
-With Ethernet, Carriers can deliver these services at lower operating costs, higher flexibility and scalability to all current and future network technologies, always ensuring QoS.
+Carriers are in the transitioning phase from the traditional telco era to the modern telco era where data traffic is dominating their networks.
+A well-known technology to provider cost efficient connectivity over data networks is Ethernet which is the interface of choice for virtually all applications and services.
+With Ethernet, carriers can deliver these services at lower operating costs, higher flexibility and scalability to all current and future network technologies, always ensuring Quality of Service.

-This training course is intended to provide a strong insight into Carrier Ethernet technologies, the Metro Ethernet Forum specifications for services and examine how these services can be delivered over different carrier core and access networks and transport platform along with other services deployed.
+This training course is intended to provide an in-depth explanation of Carrier Ethernet technologies, the MEF specifications for services, and how these services can be delivered over different carrier core and access networks and transport platform along with other services deployed.
 It includes all the latest enhancements as per CE 3.0 (Blueprint D) standards defined by MEF.

 - A minimum of 6 or more participants are required for a company-based LIVE Virtual course to commence

 - LIVE Virtual courses can be conducted for 5 hours or 7 hours daily.
 Please note that the number of training days will be extended if you opt for 5 hours daily.

 At the end of this course, participants will be able to: